Before You Begin

 - Specifying the password in the interactive password prompt.

-New-ADComputer -Name <account name> -AccountPassword (Read-Host -AsSecureString "<account password>") -KerberosEncryptionType AES256 -PasswordNeverExpires $true -ServicePrincipalNames HOST/<DNS cluster hostname>,HOST/<DNS cluster hostname>.<domain name> |
+New-ADComputer -Name <computer account name> -AccountPassword (Read-Host "Enter your password" -AsSecureString) -KerberosEncryptionType AES256 -PasswordNeverExpires $true -ServicePrincipalNames HOST/<DNS cluster hostname>,HOST/<DNS cluster hostname>.<domain name> -Path "OU=<organizational unit name>,DC=<first label of the domain name>,DC=<second label of the domain name>" |

 - Specifying the password directly in the script.

-New-ADComputer -Name <account name> -AccountPassword (ConvertTo-SecureString "<account password>" -AsPlainText -Force) -KerberosEncryptionType AES256 -PasswordNeverExpires $true -ServicePrincipalNames HOST/<DNS cluster hostname>,HOST/<DNS cluster hostname>.<domain name> |
+New-ADComputer -Name <computer account name> -AccountPassword (ConvertTo-SecureString "<computer account password>" -AsPlainText -Force) -KerberosEncryptionType AES256 -PasswordNeverExpires $true -ServicePrincipalNames HOST/<DNS cluster hostname>,HOST/<DNS cluster hostname>.<domain name> -Path "OU=<organizational unit name>,DC=<first label of the domain name>,DC=<second label of the domain name>" |

 Important |